Creating infographics, banners, or documents and presentations used to be hard.

 What are the key features to look for in accessible graphic design software?

-The key features you should look for in a accessible graphic design software are those that align with guidelines set in Web Content Accessibility Guidelines (WCAG) version 2.2 such as Venngage.
+The key features you should look for in an accessible graphic design software are those that align with guidelines set in Web Content Accessibility Guidelines (WCAG) version 2.2 such as Venngage.
 With Venngage, expect to get access to accessible features like alt text support, logical reading order, document titles, contrast checker, and more.

 Which graphic design software supports exporting designs in PDF/UA format for accessibility?